-The monthly probability density functions (PDF) for the 5 model experiments using the different SST forcings are displayed in Figures 7c.d.
-These PDFs clearly show a strong ENSO influence on the AL index (Figure 7c).
-Color ticks on the x-axis indicate the composite mean anomalies in units of standard deviations.
+The monthly probability density functions (PDFs) for the five model experiments using the different SST forcings are displayed in Fig. 7c and d.
+These PDFs clearly show a strong ENSO influence on the AL index (Fig. 7c).
+Color ticks on the x axis indicate the composite mean anomalies in units of standard deviations.
 For the AL, there is a clear nonlinear and asymmetric response to the ENSO forcing, with a much stronger response for EN than for LN.
-The origin of this nonlinearity and asymme-

-- try with respect to the ENSO SST forcing can be traced back to the tropical nonlinear relationship between the convective upper 360 troposphere divergent wind response and the underlying tropical SST anomalies (e.g. Johnson and Kosaka, 2016).
-The North Pacific surface circulation then reacts to the divergence in a linear fashion (see Figure 4c in Jiménez-Esteve and Domeisen (2019)). - The ENSO impact projecting onto the NAO pattern via the tropospheric pathway is much weaker than on the ENSO impact on AL, as has already been shown in the previous section.
-In general, during winter EN (LN) the tropospheric pathway projects 365 onto a negative (positive) NAO-like pattern (Figure 7d).
+The origin of this nonlinearity and asymmetry with respect to the ENSO SST forcing can be traced back to the tropical nonlinear relationship between the convective upper troposphere divergent wind response and the underlying tropical SST anomalies (e.g., Johnson and Kosaka, 2016).
+The North Pacific surface circulation then reacts to the divergence in a linear fashion (see Fig. 4c in Jiménez-Esteve and Domeisen, 2019).

+The ENSO impact projecting onto the NAO pattern via the tropospheric pathway is much weaker than on the ENSO impact on AL, as has already been shown in the previous section.
+In general, during winter EN (LN) the tropospheric pathway projects onto a negative (positive) NAOlike pattern (Fig. 7d).
 Strong EN forcing tends to produce a stronger response than the opposite-signed LN.
-Consistent with Figures 2b,c the moderate LN forcing projects more strongly onto the positive NAO than the moderate EN projects onto a negative NAO.
-In fact, the moderate EN response closely resembles a blocking pattern (Figure 2b) which projects onto the second most important mode of variability in the model (Figure S3).
-This figure also - 370 shows a saturation of the NAO response for LN forcing, with a mean NAO response around -0.4 standard deviations for both moderate and strong LN, that is, although these are separated by a doubling in the SST forcing.
-A possible explanation for these nonlinearities in the tropospheric pathway is explored in terms of eastward WAFs in section 6. - While the PDF of the AL is overall symmetric, the PDF of the NAO is negatively skewed, i.e. it has a longer tail towards negative NAO values, which is in agreement with observations (e.g., Woollings et al., 2010b; Domeisen et al., 2018).
-We find that EN (LN) tends to increase (decrease) the standard deviation of both the AL and the NAO (Figure S4) and that the strong 375 EN forcing acts to decrease the negative skewness of the climatological NAO making its PDF more symmetric, similar to the AL (red line in Figures7c,d and Figure S4).
+Consistent with Fig. 2b and c the moderate LN forcing projects more strongly onto the positive NAO than the moderate EN projects onto a negative NAO.
+In fact, the moderate EN response closely resembles a blocking pattern (Fig. 2b) which projects onto the second most important mode of variability in the model (Fig. S3).
+This figure also shows a saturation of the NAO response for LN forcing, with a mean NAO response around -0.4 SD (standard deviations) for both moderate and strong LN, that is, although these are separated by a doubling in the SST forcing.
+A possible explanation for these nonlinearities in the tropospheric pathway is explored in terms of eastward WAFs in Sect.
+6.

+While the PDF of the AL is overall symmetric, the PDF of the NAO is negatively skewed; i.e., it has a longer tail towards negative NAO values, which is in agreement with observations (e.g., Woollings et al., 2010b; Domeisen et al., 2018).
+We find that EN (LN) tends to increase (decrease) the standard deviation of both the AL and the NAO (Fig. S4) and that the strong EN forcing acts to decrease the negative skewness of the climatological NAO making its PDF more symmetric, similar to the AL (red line in Figs. 7c, d and S4).
 Despite this decrease in the negative skewness, there is still a significant increase in the occurrence of extreme negative NAO events during the strong EN forcing.
 Note that we cannot compare this figure with reanalysis as there have not been a sufficient number of strong ENSO events in the observational record to calculate the corresponding PDF for the NAO.

 Figure 8 shows the DJF seasonal mean of the NAO in terms of the AL index for the five simulations with a nudged stratosphere.
-The correlation coefficient between the winter AL and the NAO indices is significant and larger than 0.5, which is much larger than in the JRA-55 reanalysis (Figure S5, Kobayashi et al. (2015)).
-Actually, the weaker signal in reanalysis might be related to the destructive interference of other sources of variability and the fact that the three strongest EN events were also between the strong EN and strong LN (Figure 5b) forcing projecting onto the NAO pattern should mainly originate from the asymmetry in the tropical Pacific upper level divergent wind response (see Figure 4a in Jiménez-Esteve and Domeisen (2019)).
+The correlation coefficient between the winter AL and the NAO indices is significant and larger than 0.5, which is much larger than in the JRA-55 reanalysis (Fig. S5, Kobayashi et al., 2015).
+Actually, the weaker signal in reanalysis might be related to the destructive interference of other sources of variability and the fact that the three strongest EN